 You can use HE detergent in a regular or standard top load washer with a center agitator but not the other way around.
 Non-HE detergents cannot be used safely or effectively in high-efficiency top or front-load washers.

-HE detergent contains the exact same cleaning ingredients as the non-HE detergents of the same brand.
-The difference is HE detergent is formulated to be low-sudsing for high efficiency energy-saving washing machines that use less water in the wash and rinse cycles.
+HE detergent contains the exact same cleaning ingredients, surfactants, enzymes, and water conditioners as the non-HE detergents of the same brand.
+The difference is HE detergent is formulated to be low-sudsing for high-efficiency, energy-saving washing machines that use less water in the wash and rinse cycles.
 You may certainly use it in a standard or regular washing machine.
-You will just notice fewer suds but your clothes will be just as clean.
+You will notice fewer suds, but your clothes will be just as clean.

 Since the detergent containers and measuring lids are smaller than you may remember, it is important to take a few minutes to read the directions and determine how much product to use for your load capacity and type of washing machine.

 For standard or regular top-load washers that use many more gallons of water, use around 1/4 cup (4 tablespoons) of high-efficiency laundry detergent for a regular-sized load of laundry.
 High-efficiency front and top-load washers only need around 2 tablespoons of HE detergent per load of clothes because they use so little water.

 If you have an automatic detergent dispenser in your standard top-load washer, check your manual to see how much detergent it holds.
 Lost the manual?
 Use a measuring cup to fill the dispenser with water to determine how much it holds.
 Compare that amount to the suggested 4 tablespoons.
 You probably need less HE detergent than the dispenser holds.
 If the dispenser functions better with more product, add the detergent and then fill it up completely with plain water.